MicrosoftDocs/windows-dev-docs/hub/powertoys/color-picker.md

 - Color picker can't be displayed on top of the start menu or action center (you can still pick a color).
 - If the currently focused application was started with an administrator elevation (Run as administrator), the Color Picker activation shortcut will not work, unless PowerToys was also started with an administrator elevation.
-- Currently, there is a "blind spot" in the bottom right corner of the desktop.